 They have two playtimes a day where they have the space to run around and play actively with their friends.
 We also supplement this with a range of sports equipment such as skipping ropes, balls and rackets.
 The children also have access to our amazing outdoor play equipment which allows them to develop their balance, core strength and agility.
 Year R can continue this physical activity in their large outdoor area which contains play equipment, bikes and space to run around.

 Each class also participates in the Daily Run, where the children try to complete as many laps of the playground in a set time.
 This has greatly increased physical stamina which has been transferred to increased mental stamina in the classroom.
-This academic year we have set ourselves the challenge of running the distance from Aldershot to Tokyo in time for the 2020 Olympic Games.

 We have introduced yoga sessions into the week, as an alternative way to keep healthy.
 This is helping to develop core muscle strength and also giving the children a sense of calmness and relaxation in their fast-paced lives.